Everything you can do with the Apple HomePod

 Siri can control any HomeKit compatible device; see this Apple document for more on the Home app and Siri.

-And as we mentioned in another recent article, you can even use your HomePod as a HomeKit hub:
+And you can use your HomePod as a HomeKit hub:

 Personal requests: Using HomePod as a virtual assistant

-The HomePod can also handle “personal requests,” which means it can work with your messages, reminders, contacts, calendars, and notes.
+The HomePod can also handle "personal requests," which means it can work with your messages, reminders, contacts, calendars, and notes.
 To use this feature, you must turn on Personal Requests in the settings; see the second screenshot in the settings section at the beginning of this article.